sora-xor/sora-docs/src/orderbooks.md

 ## Use-case

-An order book is a fundamental component of a decentralized exchange (DEX) that facilitates trading between buyers and sellers in a transparent and efficient manner.
-It serves as a virtual ledger that records all the buy and sell orders placed by participants in the market.
+An order book is a fundamental component of a decentralized exchange (DEX) that facilitates trading digital assets between buyers and sellers in a transparent and efficient manner.
+It serves as a virtual meta ledger that records all the buy and sell orders placed by participants in the market.

 In a traditional centralized exchange, the exchange operator manages the order book, matching buy and sell orders to execute trades.
 However, in a decentralized exchange, the order book is maintained on a blockchain, allowing participants to interact directly with each other without the need for intermediaries.